Top Trump health appointee Michael Caputo warns of armed insurrection after election

 Noting that Caputo has said the president asked him to oversee a $250 million campaign “intended to help America to get back to normal,” DeLauro said, “We now know this is a propaganda campaign that must be defunded immediately.
 It is not the mission of the Department of Health and Human Services to get the President reelected.”

-House Democrats on the select subcommittee on the coronavirus crisis also announced that they had launched an investigation into political interference in the CDC’s science reports on the pandemic
+House Democrats on the select subcommittee on the coronavirus crisis also announced that they had launched an investigation into political interference in the CDC’s science reports on the pandemic.

 The White House declined to comment on the controversy Monday.